 ISEM 101 Section 3

-Learning Outcomes: There are five learning outcomes sought in the Sacred Journey seminar, each of which is linked to the appropriate Learning Outcomes of the University of Idaho and the ISEM 101 Integrated Seminar.
+Learning Outcomes: There are five learning outcomes sought in the Sacred Journey seminar, each of which is linked to the appropriate Learning Outcomes of the University of Idaho and this ISEM 101 Integrated Seminar.
 When you reach the summit of your pilgrimage (at the end of the semester), you should be better competent to apply the following skills and understandings.
 These learning outcomes are in turn linked to the learning activities of this seminar and your assessment grading rubrics.
 These are among the huckleberries awaiting to be picked and put into your basket, and at some point down your path, pulled out to serve others.
-The five Seminar Learning Outcomes are (listing the University - ISEM 101 followed by the indented Sacred Journey outcomes):
+The five Seminar Learning Outcomes are (listing the University Learning Outcomes followed by the indented Sacred Journey Learning Outcomes):

-1. Learn and integrate – Learn through independent self and collaborative study, using the multi-disciplinary methodologies of the humanities and social sciences, to integrate diverse information through these disciplines.
+1. University: LEARN and INTEGRATE – Learn through independent self and collaborative study, using the multi-disciplinary methodologies of the humanities and social sciences, to integrate diverse information through these disciplines.

-2. Think and create - Use multiple thinking strategies, such as critical, reflective, creative and/or interpretative thinking, to understand and examine real-world human community issues, explore original avenues of expression, solve problems, and make consequential decisions.
+2. University: THINK and CREATE - Use multiple thinking strategies, such as critical, reflective, creative and/or interpretative thinking, to understand and examine real-world human community issues, explore original avenues of expression, solve problems, and make consequential decisions.

-3. Communicate – Through various sources of information, including library research, acquire, articulate, create and convey intended meaning using verbal and non-verbal methods of communication that demonstrates respect and understanding in complex and diverse human communities.
+3. University: COMMUNICATE – Through various sources of information, including library research, acquire, articulate, create and convey intended meaning using verbal and non-verbal methods of communication that demonstrates respect and understanding in complex and diverse human communities.

-4. Clarify purpose and perspective – Explore one’s life purpose and meaning through skills of reflexivity and transformational experiences that foster an understanding of self in relationships to diverse local, regional and/or global human communities and perspectives.
+4. University: CLARIFY PURPOSE and PERSPECTIVE – Explore one’s life purpose and meaning through skills of reflexivity and transformational experiences that foster an understanding of self in relationships to diverse local, regional and/or global human communities and perspectives.

-5. Practice citizenship – Apply principles of ethical leadership, collaborative engagement, socially responsible behavior, respect for diversity in an interdependent world, and a service-oriented commitment to advance and sustain local and/or global human communities.
+5. University: PRACTICE CITIZENSHEP – Apply principles of ethical leadership, collaborative engagement, socially responsible behavior, respect for diversity in an interdependent world, and a service-oriented commitment to advance and sustain local and/or global human communities.
 Apply your education in the service of others to “make a difference.”